 Once a letter of appeal (meeting all criteria above) is received from an applicant or withdrawn student, the following process is engaged/invoked/begins:

 B. The Threat Assessment Committee will review the information submitted and make a decision by a simple majority vote within fourteen (14) calendar days of receiving the letter of appeal.
-The dean of student development will serve as the convener of the committee and will request that the TAT be convened.
+The dean of student development will request that the TAT be convened.